apaas-pl/www/README.md

 ### aPaaS

+aPaaS allows for rapid application development and delivery.
+The coding process for platforms as a service can slow down delivery, but aPaaS brings automation for the application lifecycle.

 The aPaaS provides app development projects with underlying infrastructure and a software layer for the actual development and design.
 Instead of installing a downloaded development tool or using a coding tool to create your application and handing it off to be deployed
 + you are subscribing to a service that provides all that for you.